Tag Archives: object

 Palimpsests.
 The Archaeological Work of a Wandering Scribe.
 1992-2006-...

-Posted in palimpsestings, – all – | Also tagged , , , |
+Posted in palimpsestings, – ALL – | Also tagged , , , |

 Infusión Sanguínea